Special rules for boarding houses

 - parking and storage of goods

 - drinking alcohol and smoking on the premises

 - any method of changing the house rules

-- how the views of the tenants are to be taken into account when putting together the house rules.
+- how the boarding house takes the views of tenants into account when putting together the house rules.

-House rules should be displayed where they can be easily seen by all tenants and must be available to tenants when they ask for them.
+A boarding house should display house rules where they can be easily seen by all tenants and must be available to tenants when they ask for them.

 Tenants should be told about any changes to house rules.